harsh242bu/RPG_Game_in_Java/src/README.txt

 Following classes represents different types of spells.
 Mainly these classes vary in affected attribute

-    IceSpell.java
-    FireSpell.java
-    LightningSpell.java
+    IceSpell.java - Affects the damage attribute of the monster FireSpell.java - Affects the defense attribute of the monster LightningSpell.java - Affects the agility attribute of the monster

-Cell.java - Cell is a location on the board
+Tile.java - Tile is a basic unit on the board.
+The board is made up of tiles

-    Following classes represents different types of cells/locations on the board.
+    Following classes represents different types of tiles on the board.

-        BlockedCell.java
-        CommonCell.java
-        MarketCell.java
+        BushTile.java
+        CaveTile.java
+        CommonTile.java
+        InaccessibleTile
+        KoulouTile
+        MarketTile.java
+        NexusTile.jave

 Attack.java - Attack object, abstraction of the hero and monster attack